Coconut Chocolate Chip Cookies

 - 2 cups chocolate chips I used both white and milk chocolate

 - 2 eggs

-Place rounded spoonfuls on prepared baking tray.
+- Place rounded one-and-a-half tablespoonfuls on the prepared baking tray.
 Note that you do not need to try to form the dough into cookies here.
-Simply make rounded portions and place on baking tray.
+Simply make rounded portions and place the baking tray.
 They will flatten as they bake.